When to Wear an Abdominal Belt After a C-Section

 Final Thought

-Postpartum abdominal binding will not help you lose weight or sculpt your body back into its pre-pregnancy shape.
-But it can provide support, reduce pain and increase mobility after cesarean delivery.
-So, only wear one if you find it comfortable.
+Postpartum abdominal binding won't help you lose weight or sculpt your body back into its pre-pregnancy shape.
+What it can do, for some mamas, is offer gentle support, ease pain, and help you move around a little more freely after a cesarean.